raspberrypi/documentation/configuration/nfs.md

 rpcbind mountd nfsd statd lockd rquotad : ALL
 ```

-By blocking all clients first, only clients in `/etc/hosts.allow` below will be allowed to access the server.
-Consider adding the following line:
+By blocking all clients first, only clients in `/etc/hosts.allow` (added below) will be allowed to access the server.

+Consider adding the following line to `/etc/hosts.allow`:

 ```
 rpcbind mountd nfsd statd lockd rquotad : <list of IPs>
 ```

-Where the "list of IPs" is a list of IP addresses that consists of the server and all clients.
-These have to be IP addresses because of a limitation in rpcbind.
-Note that if you have NIS set up, just add these to the same line.
+where `<list of IPs>` is a list of the IP addresses of the server and all clients.
+These have to be IP addresses because of a limitation in `rpcbind`.
+Note that if you have NIS set up, you can just add these to the same line.

 ### Package installation and configuration